I Hate Visiting My MIL’s Filthy House. Help!

 Your husband and his siblings do need to do or say SOMETHING.
 For starters, is this a problem that maybe gets worse as she gets older?
 Despite being “able-bodied and in fine health,” has anyone thought about whether she might be mentally slipping a little?
 Does she exhibit any other weird hoarding/obsessive behaviors?
 Just throwing it out there, since obviously laziness is just as fine a cause as dementia, but there’s definitely something about the “older parent oblivious to living in squalor” thing that really raises a red flag.

-HOWEVER, if you do suspect that the mess stems from something darker — be it OCD or hoarding or dementia — a cleaning service isn’t going to help.
+2. Research to see if more help is needed.
+If you do suspect that the mess stems from something darker — be it OCD or hoarding or dementia — a cleaning service isn’t going to help.
 Check out www.squalorsurvivors.com for more info on the whole squalor/hoarding problem, including how to help someone else.
 (As you’ll read there, it’s no easy task.)
 This type of behavior tends to snowball, with the sufferer usually unable to see when it went from “borderline” to “absolutely out of control.”
 (You know, it’s the old woman who starts with two cats and suddenly has 76 and swears she has no idea how it happened.)

 I imagine there’s a similar effect on the innocent bystanders (her kids) and it takes an outsider (you) to objectively holler out a BACK UP, THIS IS NOT HEALTHY OR NORMAL AND SHE NEEDS HELP.